Fall Protection Strategies For Steel Tile Co Standing Seam Roofs

 3. Mandate "First-Man-Up" Ridge Protection

 Securing a ridge anchor before leaving the ladder is critical.
-For slopes 6:12 to 12:12, utilize The Ridge Pro® to satisfy OSHA ladder-to-roof transition safety standards.
+For slopes 6:12 to 12:12, utilize The Ridge Pro Steep Assist to satisfy OSHA ladder-to-roof transition safety standards.

 4. The SSRA1 Advantage: No More Searching for Hidden Clips

 You cannot see the clips underneath existing Steel Tile Co. panels.
-The SSRA1 eliminates "clip hunting" by securely attaching to the seam with its modular 12-point system.
-Read product manuals before selecting seam anchors and avoid versions that require attachment over hidden clips.
+The SSRA1 eliminates "clip hunting" by securely attaching to the seam with its modular 12-point system, allowing you to avoid the dangerous guesswork of locating hidden structural components.

 5. Calculate Dynamic Sag on Fall Distance Calculations

 Per ANSI Z359.6, you must account for "Dynamic Sag" when deploying horizontal lifelines.
 Always calculate the total fall distance (Free Fall + Deceleration + Sag + Safety Factor) to prevent workers from striking lower levels.
-Limit HLL systems to 4:12-pitch roofs; anything steeper requires direct attachment to fixed anchor points.
+Limit HLL systems to 4:12-pitch roofs.

 6. Prevent Galvanic Corrosion on Architectural Finishes